Horses to copy greyhounds – perhaps

 Wentworth Park: No matter how they fiddle with it, the first turns for both 520m and 720m races are highly suspect.
 Heavy interference is routine as many dogs cannot hold on to their course.
 Simultaneously, the ill-considered cutaway turn-before-the-turn gives inside railers an extra boost.

-Sandown: Interference is common on the first turn as there is a tendency for inside dogs to move off unpredictably (the club denies that but feel free to watch a or so races yourself).
+Sandown: Interference is common on the first turn as there is a tendency for inside dogs to move off unpredictably (the club denies that but feel free to watch a hundred or so races yourself).
 Worryingly, there has always been a fairly high incidence of broken hocks here – cause unknown.
 595m start is disruptive.

 The Meadows: Strongly biased in favour of inside dogs on this more rounded track.
 Three different locations for the 500 start have been tried without achieving much.
 600m bend start is disruptive.